Optimizing Your WordPress Database – A Complete Guide

 Once you have optimized your WordPress database, phpMyAdmin will confirm that your tables have been optimized.

-Another useful option you should keep in mind for future is “Repair table”.
+Another useful option you should keep in mind for the future is the “Repair table”.
 Repairing a table will help you fix a table that has become corrupted.

 WordPress has a tool that allows you to repair and optimize your database.
 You can find out more about this tool in the Automatic Database Optimizing section of the WordPress.org guide on wp-config.php.